eruption-project/eruption/README.md

 ## Important Information

-This project is still in an early stage of development, and thus may contain some, possibly serious bugs.
+This project is still in an early stage of development, and thus may contain some possibly serious bugs.

 If you ever need to forcefully disable the Eruption daemon you may do so by adding the following text snippet to the bootloader's (e.g. GRUB) kernel command line: